• Skip to primary navigation

 Finally, Restart your PC.

-Accordingly, your issue would be resolved by now.
+Accordingly, your issue will be resolved by now.
 What No?
 You’re still facing the same problem.
 We have got more alternatives for you.

 Fix 3: Uninstall and Reinstall Adobe Creative Cloud